Hydration in a healthy diet

 Good hydration is important because it can help prevent constipation, urine infections and falls and as we get older our sense of thirst may reduce so it is especially important to drink regularly throughout the day.

 A variety of drinks, both hot and cold can help keep you hydrated, although alcoholic drinks do not count.
-Our healthy hydration guide for older adults with poor appetites is available to download by clicking on the link below and outlines the pros and cons of different drinks.
+Our healthy hydration guide for older adults with poor appetites is available to download below and outlines the pros and cons of different drinks.

-For more information, see our article on dehydration in the elderly.
+For more information, see our article on dehydration in older people.

 These resources provide key information about healthy hydration at different life stages.

-A resource showing healthy hydration options for children 1-4 years.
+A resource showing healthy hydration options for children aged 1-4 years.

 A resource showing healthy hydration options for teenagers and adults.